3D and 4D World Modeling: A Survey: Methods: A Hierarchical Taxonomy

 Generative 3D data engines focus on generating diverse and controllable driving scenes to support perception, planning, and simulation \cite{swerdlow2023bevgen,yang2023bevcontrol,gao2023magicdrive,gao2024magicdrive-v2,li2024syntheocc,jiang2024dive,li2025uniscene,dong2025noisecontroller}.
 Research in this direction covers three major applications.

 \textbf{Perception Data Augmentation.} Generative scene synthesis alleviates real-world data scarcity and addresses long-tail perception challenges.
 Early work focused on BEV-guided realistic street scenes.
 BEVGen \cite{swerdlow2023bevgen} uses an autoregressive transformer and cross-view transformation to produce spatially consistent surrounding images aligned with a given BEV layout.
 BEVControl \cite{yang2023bevcontrol} centers on diffusion models to boost the quality of synthetic data, particularly for augmenting challenging long-tail scenarios.
 Subsequently, MagicDrive \cite{gao2023magicdrive} made significant progress in driving scene generation and data augmentation, combining 3D geometry and semantic descriptions, and camera poses to generate high-fidelity images.
 Later work introduced finer conditioning.
 For instance, SyntheOcc \cite{li2024syntheocc} uses 3D semantic multi-plane images for comprehensive, spatially aligned conditioning, and PerLDiff \cite{zhang2024perldiff} proposes perspective-layout diffusion models that fully leverage perspective 3D geometry to enhance realism and consistency.
 On the other hand, approaches such as Panacea \cite{wen2024panacea}, DrivingDiffusion \cite{li2024drivingdiffusion}, and SubjectDrive \cite{huang2025subjectdrive} introduce 4D attention, keyframes, and subject control to improve the temporal consistency and data diversity of 3D controllable multi-view videos.
-NoiseController \cite{dong2025noisecontroller} proposes multi-level noise decomposition and multi-frame collaborative denoising to enhance spatiotemporal coherence.
-For long-horizon video generation, DiVE \cite{jiang2024dive}, MagicDrive-V2 \cite{gao2024magicdrive-v2}, and Cosmos-Drive \cite{ren2025cosmos} leverage the flexibility and scalability of DiT to produce longer videos.
-Glad \cite{xie2025glad} uses latent-variable propagation, and STAGE \cite{wang2025stage} uses hierarchical temporal feature transfer to generate long videos in a streaming fashion.
-Others like UniScene \cite{li2025uniscene} and BEVWorld \cite{zhang2024bevworld} explore multi-modal data synthesis to broaden applications, supporting downstream perception tasks that leverage information from multiple modalities.
-These advances enable robust, scalable autonomous driving perception systems by delivering diverse, controllable, and long-horizon training data that capture real-world variability.
+MyGo \cite{yao2024mygo} injects camera-pose conditioning to yield consistent and controllable multi-view driving videos, and NoiseController \cite{dong2025noisecontroller} proposes multi-level noise decomposition and multi-frame collaborative denoising to enhance spatiotemporal coherence.